Get more from your current account

 When you open your account you can get an arranged overdraft limit of at least £1,000.

-Anything you borrow within your arranged overdraft limit will be charged interest at 17.9% EAR.
-This is a preferential rate for Advance and Premier customers.
+The first £25 is interest free.
+Anything you borrow above that but within your arranged or unarranged overdraft limit will be charged interest at 39.9 % EAR7.

 Overdraft text alerts